-The Indentures provide that an event of default ("Event of Default") in respect of Debentures issued under a particular Indenture, will occur if any one or more of the following described events has occurred and is continuing with respect to such Debentures: (i) failure for 15 days to pay interest on such Debentures when due; (ii) failure to pay principal or premium, if any, on such Debentures, whether at maturity, upon redemption, by declaration or otherwise; or (iii) certain events of bankruptcy, insolvency or reorganization of the Fund under bankruptcy or insolvency laws.
+The Indenture provides that an event of default ("Event of Default") in respect of Debentures issued under the Indenture, will occur if any one or more of the following described events has occurred and is continuing with respect to such Debentures: (i) failure for 15 days to pay interest on such Debentures when due; (ii) failure to pay principal or premium, if any, on such Debentures, whether at maturity, upon redemption, by declaration or otherwise; or (iii) certain events of bankruptcy, insolvency or reorganization of the Fund under bankruptcy or insolvency laws.
 If an Event of Default has occurred and is continuing, the Debenture Trustee may, in its discretion, and shall, upon request of holders of not less than 25% in principal amount of such Debentures, declare the principal of and interest on all outstanding Debentures issued under that Indenture, to be immediately due and payable.

 Upon the occurrence of a change of control of the Fund involving the acquisition of voting control or direction over 66 2/3% or more of the trust units of the Fund (a "Change of Control"), each Debentureholder may require the Fund to purchase, on the date which is 30 days following the giving of notice of the Change of Control (the "Put Date"), the whole or any part of such holder's Debentures at a price equal to 101% of the principal amount thereof (the "Put Price") plus accrued and unpaid interest to the Put Date.
-If 90% or more in aggregate principal amount of the Debentures issued and outstanding under a particular Indenture on the date of the giving of notice of the Change of Control have been tendered for purchase on the Put Date, the Fund will have the right to redeem all the remaining Debentures issued under such Indenture on such date at the Put Price, together with accrued and unpaid interest to such date.
-Notice of such redemption must be given to the Debenture Trustee prior to the Put Date and as soon as possible thereafter, by the Debenture Trustee, to the holders of the Debentures not tendered for purchase.
+If 90% or more in aggregate principal amount of the Debentures issued and outstanding under a particular Indenture on the date of the giving of notice of the Change of Control have been tendered for purchase on the Put Date, the Fund will have the right to redeem all the remaining Debentures issued under such Indenture on such date at the Put Price, together with accrued and unpaid interest to the Put Date and as soon as possible thereafter, by the Debenture Trustee, to the holders of the Debentures not tendered for purchase.

-The Indentures provide that if an offer is made for Debentures issued under a particular Indenture, which is a take-over bid for Debentures within the meaning of the Securities Act (Alberta) and not less than 90% of such Debentures (other than Debentures held at the date of the take-over bid by or on behalf of the offeror or associates or affiliates of the offeror) are taken up and paid for by the offeror, the offeror will be entitled to acquire such Debentures held by the holders of such Debentures who did not accept the offer on the terms offered by the offeror.
+The Indenture provides that if an offer is made for Debentures issued under the Indenture, which is a take-over bid for Debentures within the meaning of the Securities Act (Alberta) and not less than 90% of such Debentures (other than Debentures held at the date of the take-over bid by or on behalf of the offeror or associates or affiliates of the offeror) are taken up and paid for by the offeror, the offeror will be entitled to acquire such Debentures held by the holders of such Debentures who did not accept the offer on the terms offered by the offeror.

-The rights of the holders of the Debentures as well as any other series of debentures that may be issued under the Indentures may be modified in accordance with the terms of the Indentures.
-For that purpose, among others, the Indentures contain certain provisions which make binding on all Debentureholders resolutions passed at meetings of holders of Debentures issued under a particular Indenture by the holders of not less than 66 2/3% of the principal amount of the Debentures issued under that holders of not less than 66 2/3% of the principal amount of the Debentures issued under that Indenture.
-In certain cases, the modification will, instead or in addition, require assent by the holders of the required percentage of Debentures of each particularly affected series issued under that Indenture.
+The rights of the holders of the Debentures as well as any other series of debentures that may be issued under the Indenture may be modified in accordance with the terms of the Indenture.
+For that purpose, among others, the Indenture contains certain provisions which make binding on all Debentureholders resolutions passed at meetings of holders of Debentures issued under the Indenture by the holders of not less than $66\ 2/3\%$ of the principal amount of the Debentures issued under the Indenture which are voted at the meeting, or rendered by instruments in writing signed by the holders of not less than $66\ 2/3\%$ of the principal amount of the Debentures issued under the Indenture.
+In certain cases, the modification will, instead or in addition, require assent by the holders of the required percentage of Debentures of each particularly affected series issued under the Indenture.